 Forward Fold: Calming Yoga Pose

 - Here’s how: Stand with feet hip-width apart.
-Exhale, bend forward from hips, keeping back straight.
-Let your head hang heavy.
-Bend knees slightly if needed.
+Exhale, hinge from your hips, and let your head hang heavy.
+Bend your knees a touch if that feels better.
 Hold for 5-10 breaths.

-Savasana unwinds your body and mind, integrating your practice’s benefits, a must for post-yoga integration.
+Savasana helps your body and mind unwind, integrating your practice’s benefits—a must for post-yoga integration.

 - Here’s how: Lie flat on your back, legs stretched out, arms resting by your sides, palms up.
 Close eyes, relax completely, and let go of tension.
 Hold for 5-15 minutes.